Zoom

 Focus Mode

-Zoom's Focus Mode provides the ability to direct the attention of participants solely to the camera feed or presentation of a host, co-host, or the participant in the spotlight.
-The meeting’s host must use the Zoom desktop version (version 5.7.3 or newer) in order to start the Focus Mode.
-A co-host can manage Focus Mode with Zoom's browser version.
+Zoom’s Focus Mode provides the ability to direct the participants’ attention solely to the camera feed or presentation of a host, co-host, or the participant in the spotlight.
+The meeting’s host must be using the Zoom desktop version (version 5.7.3 or newer) to be able to start the Focus Mode.
+A co-host can manage Focus Mode with Zoom’s browser version.

-• the hosts can place a participant in a spotlight so that the participant’s camera feed and screen share are visible to all participants
+• The hosts can place a participant in the spotlight so that the participant’s camera feed and screen share are visible to all participants

 Focus Mode can be enabled in the Zoom settings.
 Sign in to Zoom with your university credentials at https://helsinki.zoom.us/ and select Settings.
-Focus Mode can be found in the In Meeting (Advanced) section of the settings.
+Focus Mode can be found under In Meeting (Advanced) in the settings.

 To turn on Focus Mode, select More at the bottom of the Zoom view and click Start Focus Mode.

-After this, Zoom asks whether to start Focus Mode.
+Zoom will still ask for confirmation to start Focus Mode.
 Select Start:

 Once started, Zoom will notify the host and participants that Focus Mode has been started.

-To turn off Focus Mode, select More and click Stop Focus Mode.
+To turn off Focus Mode, first select More and then select Stop Focus Mode.

 Recording a meeting

-Recording a lecture or a meeting is an easy and smart way of making the material available to others.
-Recording recurring lectures, training sessions or the like is also a nice way to save your time and effort.
+Recording a lecture or a meeting is an easy and smart way to make the material available to others.
+In case of recurring lectures, training sessions or meetings, the recordings can also save time and effort.

-If you would like to share your recordings to a certain course or a wider audience, you can download and share them on Unitube.
+If you would like to share your recordings in a certain course or with a wider audience, you can download and share them on Unitube.

-If you save your recording locally on a computer, please note that the file will be automatically converted into an mp4 file after the recording has been completed.
-For instance, creating a file for an entire lecture may take more than 15 minutes.
+If you save your recording locally on a computer, please note that the file will be automatically converted into an mp4 file after the meeting ends.
+For example, creating a recording of an entire lecture may take more than 15 minutes.
 This may be relevant if you are using a shared computer.

 Always check the destination folder of your file.
-It is recommended to change the storage location on the computer's hard drive, for example under the C drive (C:\ drive LocalData\username).
-The default folder can be changed in the Zoom settings.
-Files are then only saved on the computer's hard drive avoiding any network problems.
-In this case, you must take care of the backup of the videos yourself.
+It is best to use a folder on the computer’s hard drive, for example under the C drive (C:\ drive LocalData\username).
+You can change the default folder in the Zoom settings.
+Files are then saved only on the computer’s hard drive and you avoid any network problems.
+In this case, you must back up the videos yourself.

 The University of Helsinki uses a cloud recording service for Zoom events and meetings provided by NORDUnet.
 Things to note about the cloud recording service:

-1. When using the NORDUnet cloud recording, the download link for the recording is sent to the e-mail of the meeting's creator after the recording is completed.
+1. When using the NORDUnet cloud recording service, the download link for the recording is sent to the meeting creator’s email after the recording is completed.

 2. The recording is stored on NORDUnet's Nordic server and must be downloaded within ten (10) days.
 After ten days, the recording will be deleted from the server and cannot be restored.